The Baynard House is a Historic Gift for the Present!

 Her siblings laugh heartily, the young girl follows suit, and the father can’t help but chuckle.

 Seeing this humorous scene, we get a chance to speak with the dad.
 He comments, “I’ve grown up in Auburndale but never been to the Baynard House.
-Being here gives you another perspective about the people who built our hometown, and now it makes me want to leave behind a good legacy too… that’s why I wish I had visited sooner.
-It is an odd feeling thinking about how my children will one day grow up, followed by their children, and so on, and all those generations will analyze how I lived.”
-Thank you for the resounding words, sir!
+Being here gives you another perspective about the people who built our hometown, and now it makes me want to leave behind a good legacy too.
+It is an odd feeling thinking about how my children will one day grow up, followed by their children, and so on, and all those generations will think about how I lived.”

 We pause for a moment in the dining room.
 A Christmas tree shines bright, along with holly, tinsel, twinkling candles, and a treasure trove of Christmas delights.
 The dining room table is beautifully prepared, perhaps in preparation for a lovely holiday meal.
 Wrapped gifts sit under the tree.
 You can hear the small eager steps of children upstairs, excitement brimming from all the holiday festivities.